mayooear/gpt4-pdf-chatbot-langchain/README.md

 ## Convert your PDF files to embeddings

-**This repo can load multiple PDF files**
+This repo can load multiple PDF files.

 1. Inside `docs` folder, add your pdf files or folders that contain pdf files.

-2. Run the script `yarn run ingest` to 'ingest' and embed your docs.
+1. Run the script `yarn run ingest` to 'ingest' and embed your docs.
 If you run into errors troubleshoot below.

 You can add arguments like this: yarn run ingest -- --dryrun

-3. Check Pinecone dashboard to verify your namespace and vectors have been added.
+1. Check Pinecone dashboard to verify your namespace and vectors have been added.

 ## Run the app